nLab

 A poset, regarded as a category, is locally finitely presentable if it is a complete lattice which is algebraic (each element is a directed join of finite elements).

-• the category FinSet of finite sets is not locally finitely presentable, as it does not have all countable colimits.
+• The category FinSet of finite sets is not locally finitely presentable, as it does not have all countable colimits.

-• Top is not locally finitely presentable.
+• TopologicalSpaces is not locally finitely presentable.

 • The opposite category of a locally presentable category (in particular, a locally finitely presentable category) is never locally presentable, unless it is a poset.
 This is Gabriel-Ulmer, Satz 7.13.